diefenbach/django-lfs/docs/user/concepts/delivery_times.rst

 Overview
 ========

-The delivery time of product and the cart is calculated automatically by LFS.
-Delivery times are managed centrally and are assigned to every existing shipping method, that means they are usually dependent on the first valid or the selected shipping method of a customer, if not this is not explicitly overwritten for a product (see below).
+The delivery time of single products and the cart is calculated automatically by LFS.
+Delivery times are managed centrally and are assigned to every existing shipping method, that means they are usually dependent on the first valid or the selected shipping method of a customer, if this is not explicitly overwritten for a product (see below).

 To calculate the delivery time for a single product (to display it within the product page), LFS takes the first valid shipping method for the product and